Karina-Romashko/rsschool-cv/cv.md

 # About me:

- While studying at the university i had HTML, CSS and JS.
+ While studying at the university I had HTML, CSS and JS.
 After the graduation I understood, that I want to learn more about this technologies, so I signed up on a Frontend course at TeachMeSkills.
-During my studies at this course, I broaden my horizons in frontend development and improved my programming skills by doing many practical tasks.
+During my studies at this course, I broaden my horizons in Frontend development and improved my programming skills by doing many practical tasks.
 I had a great experience of teamwork and made my personal project using React.ts and Redux.

 # Skills: